+ REMEMBRANCE +

 Joan Langer, my Assistant at the National Theatre

-Ed Lapane, SMC, who, sadly, jumped off a bridge in DC
+Ed Lapane, SMC, who, sadly, jumped off a bridge in DC - AIDS

 Lawes, Glenna, SHS Shirley Temple